lucianolev/ruby-stm/README.md

 Known issues
 ------------

-- Cannot handle multiple procs in a single line (separated by ';').
+- Cannot handle multiple procs defined in a single line (separated by ';').
-- Methods or procs defined by metaprogramming means (like eval) cannot be executed inside a transaction out of the box (must implemente atomic variant automatically).
+- Methods or procs defined by metaprogramming means (like eval) cannot be executed inside a transaction out of the box (must implement atomic variant manually).
 - Nested transactions are not supported.
 - For the moment, atomicity is only guaranteed for instance variables (including class instance variables but not class variables).
 - Performance is poor, especially in Rubinius.